Open Arms Treatment Center

 Open Arms Treatment Center - Greensboro, NC

-Open Arms Treatment Center is a mental health and substance abuse treatment facility located at 1 Centerview Drive, Suite 300 in the 27407 zip code in Greensboro, NC.
+Open Arms Treatment Center is a mental health and addiction treatment facility located at 1 Centerview Drive, Suite 300 in the 27407 zip code in Greensboro, NC.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Open Arms Treatment Center include counseling for substance abuse, anger management and brief intervention.
-Open Arms Treatment Center provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
-Other addiction treatment offered includes treatment for internet use disorder, treatment for gambling disorder and treatment for non-substance use addiction disorder.
+Some of the treatment approaches used by Open Arms Treatment Center include 12-step rehab, dialectical behavior therapy and motivational incentives.
+Open Arms Treatment Center provides regular outpatient treatment, intensive outpatient treatment and outpatient rehabilitation.
+It also provides residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes gambling disorder treatment, treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 1 Centerview Drive, Suite 300, Greensboro, NC 27407